 Best Sides to Serve with Hearty Sausage and Tortellini Soup

-Pairing this soup with the right side dish makes it even more filling and delicious.
+Pairing this soup with the right side dish makes it even more filling and delicious, especially when serving 4 as a main course; for additional ideas, see burger meal side ideas for variety.

-A well-chosen side dish turns this meal into an even more satisfying experience.
+A well-chosen side dish turns this meal into an even more satisfying experience; for a heartier accompaniment try ham-and-potato soup for extra comfort.

 Pro Tips for the Best Hearty Sausage and Tortellini Soup